App-vNext/Polly/docs/strategies/rate-limiter.md

 ### Failure handling

-At the first glance it might not be obvious what is the difference between these two techniques:
+At first glance it might not be obvious what the difference between these two techniques is:

 <!-- snippet: rate-limiter-with-onrejected -->
 ```cs